 Jingu Stadium is just a couple of stops away from Shibuya, and here, in this massive 30,000 seater venue, you can see a real baseball game.
-Baseball is a big sport in Japan, and is really fun to watch regardless of whether you are familiar with this sport or not.
+Baseball is a big sport in Japan, and it is enjoyable to watch regardless of whether you are familiar with this sport or not.

 14. Do an all-nighter - Shibuya is the best place to spend the night!

-As the evening draws in and Tokyo’s subway comes to a finish people who are out on the town have to make a difficult decision: go home or spend the night out!
-For many people the decision is made for them when they realize they missed their last train, but never fear for Shibuya never sleeps.
+As the evening draws in and Tokyo’s subway comes to a finish, people who are out on the town have to make a difficult decision: go home or spend the night out!
+For many people, the choice is made for them when they realize they missed their last train, but never fear for Shibuya never sleeps.

 15. Enjoy a whirlwind 48 hour tour which includes Shibuya